 1, Tunnels of Teotihuacan, Mexico

-The tunnels were never designed for casual exploration.
-They connected sacred spaces where the living communed with the dead, and that original purpose shows in every tight corner and unexpected turn.
-Modern archaeological teams wear helmets and bring redundant lighting systems.
-The rock overhead has fractured over centuries, and loose stones occasionally fall without warning.
-Standing in those passages, you understand why the ancient inhabitants associated them with journeys to the underworld.
+These tunnels weren’t built for people to casually wander through.
+They connected sacred spaces where the living went to commune with the dead, and you can feel that original purpose in every tight squeeze and unexpected twist.
+Modern archaeological teams don’t mess around—they wear helmets and bring backup lighting systems.
+After centuries, the rock overhead has developed fractures, and loose stones can drop without any warning.

 2. Xibalba, Mexico